Topical Review: The rise of Klein tunneling in low-dimensional materials and superlattices: Types of Klein tunneling beyond graphene: anomalous, anti-Klein, and super-Klein tunneling

 The hopping parameter $t'$ controls the topological phase transition in the SSH chain, and Klein tunneling for intraband tunneling disappears in the critical value $t = t'$, [see Fig. \ref{fig:transmssh}(h)].
 Due to the closing of the band gap, the four regions for the transmission merge.
 In contrast, passing from the trivial to the topological phase, the Klein tunneling changes its location now in the interband tunneling regimens, as seen in Fig. \ref{fig:transmssh}(i).
 The four regimens $npn$, $nn'n$, $pnp$, and $pp'p$ are again separated in the topological phase by the opening in the gap.
 The most remarkable feature is that the topological phase transition interchanges the Klein tunneling from intraband to interband tunneling.

-\comA{The reduced pseudo-spin $\gamma$ defined in Eq. \eqref{gamma} and shown in Fig. \ref{fig:transmssh}(j-l), indicates that perfect transmission occurs when the incident and transmitted pseudospin are parallel.
-In Fig. \ref{fig:transmssh}(g-i), the dashed green and black transmission curves, which correspond to the energies $E = 1$ and $E = -1$, respectively, exhibit maximum transmission at the minimum values of $\gamma$, consisting with pseudospin alignment.
+\comA{The reduced pseudo-spin $\gamma$ defined in Eq. \eqref{gamma} and shown in Fig. \ref{fig:transmssh}(j-l), indicates that perfect transmission occurs when the incident and transmitted pseudo-spin are parallel.
+In Fig. \ref{fig:transmssh}(g-i), the dashed green and black transmission curves, which correspond to the energies $E = 1$ and $E = -1$, respectively, exhibit maximum transmission at the minimum values of $\gamma$, consisting with pseudo-spin alignment.
 The bluish regions correspond to $\gamma = 90\deg$ by definition, as the total reflection originates from evanescent modes.
-In contrast, genuine anti-Klein tunneling appears when the pseudospins are perpendicular for propagating electronic states.}
+In contrast, genuine anti-Klein tunneling appears when the pseudo-spins are perpendicular for propagating electronic states.}